bradendubois/do-calculus/documentation/regression_tests.md

 **Note**: Sigma_X P(X) = 1.0; that is, the summation of probabilities for each possible outcome of a variable must equal 1.0.
 Writing such tests are not necessary, as this identity is automatically run as part of the regression suite, for all variables in a given graph file.
 This failing will indicate an error in the software, or inconsistency in the given causal graph.

+- To take advantage of this automatic identity, you must at least provide the shell of a test file for the given graph file in the default test location; ``tests`` can be empty, but as long as a file exists and specifies the graph, this identity is verified.

 ``args`` should consist of any number of nested lists, each of which contain one/two strings (the head and optional body).

 ```json